-Irrespective of its name, this phenomenal probiotic product boasts an impeccable ancestry – it is thought to have been known around for over 4,000 years.
+Irrespective of its name, this phenomenal probiotic product boasts an impeccable ancestry.
+It has been around for over 4,000 years.

 For that matter, it is one of the things that make us, Bulgarians, extremely proud to call ourselves Bulgarians.
-Our country is not only credited to be the inventor but it also is a producer of probably the healthiest variety of yoghurt on a global scale which is thanks principally to the bacteria Lactobacillus that is native to Bulgaria.
+Our country is not only the inventor.
+It’s also the producer of the healthiest variety of yoghurt on a global scale.
+This is mainly thanks to the bacteria Lactobacillus that is native to Bulgaria.

 Imagine a valley dotted with roses.
 Their mystical fragrance seeps into your senses slowly.
 You start breathing deeply and feeling every petal.

 Now imagine a purple field.
 Does it have a smell?
 Lavender is an aromatic flower.
 It is usually attributed to France.
-However, recently Bulgaria superseded the French republic to become world’s largest producer.
+However, recently Bulgaria superseded the French Republic to become the world’s largest producer.
 Rose-lavender is a marvellous combination, isn’t it!?